 Washington – In mid-January 2021, just days before President Joe Biden’s inauguration, Republican Rep. Marjorie Taylor Greene, of Georgia, texted then-White House chief of staff Mark Meadows to tell him some GOP members of Congress had privately suggested former President Trump should declare martial law, according to texts obtained by CBS News and first reported by CNN.
-Greene testified last week whether she encouraged the president to impose martial law.
+Greene testified last week she does not recall whether she encouraged the president to impose martial law.

 “In our private chat with only Members, several are saying the only way to save our Republic is for Trump to call for Marshall law,” Greene wrote to Meadows on January 17, 2021.
 “I don’t know on those things.
 I just wanted you to tell him.
 They stole this election.
 We all know.
 They will destroy our country next.
 Please tell him to declassify as much as possible so we can go after Biden and anyone else! “

 That is one of the multiple texts Greene sent to Meadows in the post-election period, around January 6, 2021.
 Greene also told Meadows “we think” the people who assaulted the Capitol on January 6 “are Antifa” dressed like Trump supporters.
 Meadows turned over his text messages to the January 6 committee probing the assault and then declined to cooperate further with the committee.

 CNN first reported the texts, along with more than 2,000 texts Meadows exchanged with top aides, television personalities, members of Congress, and GOP activists.

 It is unclear from the records whether Meadows responded.